Of Annalece…

 Zerah Pulsipher

-Soon enough the fiery foliage of a famed New England autumn smothered the countryside, and I retreated to the parched New Mexico desert, a return to my quiet, empty nest home.
+But when the fiery foliage of a famed New England autumn smothered the countryside, I retreated to the parched New Mexico desert, a return to my quiet, empty nest home.

 And I commenced working on a story…